-New, multi-skilled ‘customer help’ roles – which are already in place at many stations – will mean staff are able to help more customers across a whole range of needs, from buying tickets, to offering travel advice and helping those with accessibility needs.
+New, multi-skilled ‘customer help’ roles – which are already in place at many stations – would have meant staff are able to help more customers across a whole range of needs, from buying tickets, to offering travel advice and helping those with accessibility needs.

-If accepted, the proposed changes would be phased in gradually.
-Ticket office facilities will remain open at the busiest stations and interchanges, selling the full range of tickets.
+If accepted, the proposed changes would have been phased in gradually.
+Ticket office facilities would have remained open at the busiest stations and interchanges, selling the full range of tickets.

 Alongside these proposals, there are a number of other improvements to retailing and accessibility taking place across the railway.
 These include: